Immigrants & Immigration

 Getting arrested during a traffic stop

 Do not resist arrest, even if you believe the arrest is unfair.
-Say that you wish to remain silent and ask for a lawyer
+Say that you wish to remain silent and ask for a lawyer.
+Don’t give any explanations or excuses.

-.
-Don’t give any explanations or excuses.If you cannot pay for a lawyer, you have the right to a free one.
+If you cannot pay for a lawyer, you have the right to a free one.
 You don't have this right if the crime you are charged with can only be punished by a fine.
 Don’t say anything, sign anything, or make any decisions without a lawyer.

-You should ask your lawyer about the effect of a criminal conviction
+You should ask your lawyer about the effect of a criminal conviction on your immigration status.
+Don’t discuss your immigration status with anyone but your lawyer.

-on your immigration status.
-Don’t discuss your status with anyone but your lawyer.
-If an immigration agent visits you in jail, do not answer questions or sign anything before talking to a lawyer.What you say to anyone other than your lawyer can and will be used to file criminal charges against you.
+What you say to anyone other than your lawyer can and will be used to file criminal charges against you.
 It can also be used against you in any criminal case.
 This includes statements made to police, other law enforcement officers, and other people, including prosecutors.
+This also includes statements you make when calling anyone other than your lawyer directly.
+When calling loved ones from jail or detention, you should avoid speaking about the reasons why you were arrested and only state your current location.

-, you often would be eligible for prompt release from the station lock-up after you agree to an individual recognizance bond (I-bond).
-No more than 48 hours after your arrest, regardless of the charges, you have the right to appear before a neutral judge.Getting detained by ICE after a traffic violation
+If you were arrested for a fine-only offense or a misdemeanor, you might be eligible to be released from the station.
+You must agree to an individual recognizance bond (I-bond).
+An I-bond is an agreement that you will appear in future court proceedings.
+It does not require payment of any money.
+No more than 48 hours after your arrest, regardless of the charges, you have the right to appear before a neutral judge for a custody hearing.

 In Illinois, local law enforcement cannot assist with federal immigration enforcement unless federal agents have a criminal warrant or federal law requires it.
-So, under Illinois law, local law enforcement cannot give ICE access to people in custody, detain people for ICE, or share information with ICE about people in custody.
+So, Illinois law enforcement cannot give ICE access to people in custody, detain people for ICE, or share information with ICE about people in custody.
 Illinois law enforcement is generally not allowed to contact ICE about a person in jail after a traffic stop, for example.
 To learn more, read Attorney General Kwame Raoul's guidance to law enforcement on immigration enforcement.

-an immigration detainer.
+Outside Illinois, there may be agreements for cooperation between local law enforcement and ICE.
+These are called 287(g) agreements.
+In other states, local law enforcement can contact ICE after a traffic stop, or enforce an immigration detainer.
 An immigration detainer is where local law enforcement will hold people for up to 48 hours until ICE takes custody of them.
 Illinois does not allow ICE detainers, but most other states do.